khulnasoft/devkit/examples/README.md

-# BuildKit Examples
+# DevKit Examples

 ## Kubernetes manifests
 - [`./kubernetes`](./kubernetes): Kubernetes manifests (`Pod`, `Deployment`, `StatefulSet`, `Job`)

 ## CLI examples
 - [`./buildctl-daemonless`](./buildctl-daemonless): buildctl without daemon
-- [`./build-using-dockerfile`](./build-using-dockerfile): an example BuildKit client with `docker build`-style CLI
+- [`./build-using-dockerfile`](./build-using-dockerfile): an example DevKit client with `docker build`-style CLI

 ## LLB examples

-For understanding the basics of LLB, `devkit*` directory contains scripts that define how to build different configurations of BuildKit itself and its dependencies using the `client` package.
+For understanding the basics of LLB, `devkit*` directory contains scripts that define how to build different configurations of DevKit itself and its dependencies using the `client` package.
 Running one of these scripts generates a protobuf definition of a build graph.
 Note that the script itself does not execute any steps of the build.

 You can use `buildctl debug dump-llb` to see what data is in this definition.
 Add `--dot` to generate dot layout.